 • any other steps should be taken.

-The ombudsman can require the authority to report back to her about the steps taken to implement her recommendations.
+The Victorian Ombudsman can require the authority to report back to her about the steps taken to implement her recommendations.

-On the completion of a PD Act investigation, the ombudsman must report to the principal officer of the appropriate authority and to the responsible minister.
-The ombudsman may also send a copy to the Victorian premier (s 23(2A), (3) OA Act (Vic)).
+On completing a PD Act investigation, the Victorian Ombudsman must report to the principal officer of the appropriate authority and to the responsible minister.
+A copy of the report can also be sent to the Victorian premier (s 23(2)(a), (3) OA Act (Vic)).

-On the completion of a report of a parliamentary referral under section 16, the ombudsman must report to the relevant presiding officer or officers (s 25AB OA Act (Vic)).
+On the completion of a report of a parliamentary referral under section 16, the Victorian Ombudsman must report to the relevant presiding officer or officers (s 25AB OA Act (Vic)).

-The ombudsman can report to parliament on any matter arising in connection with the performance of her functions (s 25(2) OA Act (Vic)).
+The Victorian Ombudsman can report to parliament on any matter arising in connection with the performance of her functions (s 25(2) OA Act (Vic)).

-The ombudsman cannot include in her parliamentary or non-parliamentary reports:
+The Victorian Ombudsman cannot include in her parliamentary or non-parliamentary reports:

 • information that would reveal cabinet matters;